theothersideofgod/resume/resume.md

 #### Fund investment target management - 05/2022 ~ present
 - Maintain the project
 - Develop new functions according to new requirements
-- Maintain and develop the database according to new requirements.
-- Using react, koa, mysql, pm2.
+- Code clean
+- Optimal website performance issue.

 #### Real-time error monitoring and analysis tools - 06/2021 ~ 04/2022
-- Refactor the existing web to react base.
+- Refactor website from jquery base to react base.
-- connect it to graphQL.
-- complete the UI component test code, and e2e testing.
+- complete react component unit test, and e2e testing.

 #### Cocoa supply and storage management system - 01/2021 ~ 06/2021
-- using react ,react hook to develop dashboard page.
-- develop wordpress web portal.
-- nestjs + mysql development backend management system.
-- aws cd/ci, server on ec2, s3 hosting web site projects.
+- Developed website portal with wordpress.
+- Developed manager dashboard with react.
+- Developed back-end service with customer requirement.

-#### Medicare body sampling app - 01/2019 ~ 12/2019
+#### At-home medical exam app - 01/2019 ~ 12/2019
 - The react native app plays the video and allows the user to collect body samples (finger prink) follow step according the video.
 - And monitor whether the user's operations are correct in real time through Twilio.
 - Use node express to build a backend database, mobile phone data and sampling results to a third party.